nithinjain-excel/aisprints-starter-nithin/docs/BASIC_AUTHENTICATION.md

 - [ ] Users can logout and session is cleared
 - [ ] Protected routes redirect to login if not authenticated

+**Security:**
+- [ ] Passwords are securely hashed in the database
+- [ ] No passwords are logged or exposed in error messages
+- [ ] Email addresses are validated and normalized
+- [ ] HTTP-only cookies for session tokens
+- [ ] Secure flags configured for production
+- [ ] Parameterized database queries prevent SQL injection

+**Testing:**
+- [ ] All unit tests passing
+- [ ] All integration tests passing
+- [ ] All E2E tests passing
+- [ ] Test coverage adequate for critical paths

 **Production (Phase 7):**
 - [ ] E2E tests complete
 - [ ] Production deployment successful
 - [ ] All flows working in production
+- [ ] Performance acceptable
+- [ ] No security vulnerabilities

+**Note**: Track actual implementation progress in phase summary documents.

 ---